ttanvirr/git-github-basics/README.md

 - initialize Git repository: `git init`
 - rest of the steps are the same as above
 - compare VSCode GUI for `git-branches` and `git-rebase`
-- notice that the commit history is different
+- notice that the commit history (hashes) is different

 While working on personal projects, the choice is entirely up to you; however, for work projects, team standards are typically followed.
 For example, in my case, we are required to use rebase, so it's important to understand both merging and rebasing.